What can you do as a free member?

 Obtain the Whisper of Exiles to Get the Best Wand

-For Wands, you'll want to stick to a Common Wand that you then upgrade all the way to a Superb Wand by the time you hit Shatterscarp.
-Once at Shatterscarp, obtain the best wand - Whisper of Exiles - at the Great Sand Sea.
+For Wands, you'll want to stick to a regular Wand or to Minoletta's Conduit.
+Just make sure you upgrade either to Superb rarity before reaching Shatterscarp.
+Once at Shatterscarp, obtain the best wand - Whisper of Exiles - from a chest in the Great Sand Sea.

 1 Dawnshore